andrewheiss/Dissertation/Writing/revisions/revisions.md

 ## Tim: Explain response rate, statistical

 The original manuscript had a methods appendix with some background details about how the survey was conducted and how the response rate was calculated.
 Tim wanted more details about the survey, including how I invited and recruited organizations.
 I expanded the survey methods appendix to include these details and also included the wording of the invitation.
-The survey instrument itself is too large and unwieldy to include directly in the appendix, but I make the hyperlink more prominent in the appendix text.
+I include the original survey instrument in the appendix and I make the hyperlink to the static online version more prominent in the appendix text.
 I also included a long footnote explaining how the participation rate was calculated, since it uses a special formula rather than just dividing the number of respondents by the number of potential respondents.

 ## Timur: Controlling NGOs in other countries by encouraging other countries to control their NGOs